madewithkoji/koji-database-sdk/README.md

 **SDK for communicating between a Koji template and its in-built database service.**

+[NOTE]
+This package is deprecated and is included only for backwards compatibility.
+For new templates, use @withkoji/core.

 ## Overview

 Each Koji project includes a key-value store that you can use as a backend database for simple use cases, such as collecting information from users, aggregating survey or poll results, and creating leaderboards for games.